|

 some extent this study was unsuccessful in demonstrating the benefits of

-have the appropriate Nitrogen Fertilization Optimization Algorithm (NFOA)
+not have the appropriate Nitrogen Fertilization Optimization Algorithm

-in place.
-However, contour plots from each of the experiments
+(NFOA) in place.
+However, contour plots from each of the

-conducted by Ms. Joanne LaRuffa, clearly showed that differences existed
+experiments conducted by Ms. Joanne LaRuffa, clearly showed that

-at resolutions much smaller than 0.84m2.
-Contour plots were
+differences existed at resolutions much smaller than 0.84m2.

-generated using one of the more advanced hand-held optical sensors
+Contour plots were generated using one of the more advanced hand-held

 That